pwolk/graphgrabber/README.md

 <ctrl> + c = copy data to clipboard
 <ctrl> + t = toggle tabs

-GraphGrabber is © 2000 - 2016 P.J. van der Wolk.
-You may use it under GPL3.
+GraphGrabber is © 1996 - 2016 P.J. van der Wolk.
+You may use it under the clear BSD licence.

 On the programming:
 GraphGrabber is written in Borland Delphi.
 If you have any comments, requests, etc. e-mail me.
 If you have suggestions to improve these very limited instructions, e-mail me.